hbaird/p1/README.md

-This is Project 1.
+This is the readme file for Project 1.

-THe live URL for this project is .
+THe live URL for Project 1 is .

+There are no test credentials.

+No external code sources were used.